-- 1. have failed the program one time. - 2. have failed the program in the fall or spring semester immediately preceding the desired re-entry semester. - 3. were not dismissed from the program for unprofessional behavior or unsafe clinical practice.
+- 1. have failed or voluntarily withdrawn from the program one time. - 2. have failed or voluntarily withdrawn from the program in the fall or spring semester immediately preceding the desired re-entry semester. - 3. were not dismissed from the program for unprofessional behavior, unsafe clinical practice, or academic dishonesty.

-To be considered for re-entry to the program, notify the Director of AHN.
+To be considered for re-entry into a level in the program, notify the Director of AHN.
 An application packet will be provided and must be submitted by the deadline set by the Director.
-Incomplete applications for re-entry will not be accepted.
+Incomplete applications for reentry will not be accepted.
 Once your application has been accepted as complete, you will be scheduled for a meeting with the Director and the Administrative Nursing Review Committee.
+Students who are being considered for re-entry into a level must have an overall GPA of 2.75 and will be required to take a Dosage Calculation Exam.
+Material that will be covered on this exam will come from the semester that was failed as well as all previous semesters.
+Students must pass the dosage exam with the required percentage for that level.
+Students should utilize their Calculate with Confidence text to study for this exam.
+Students will also be required to take an ATI Proctored exam to evaluate proficiency level.
+See chart below for scoring requirements: